The grade you obtain in this course will be calculated from

 Accessibility is something I take seriously, because I am a person with disabilities myself.
 It is the main reason why I provide lecture notes online for all my courses.
 So if you prefer to prepare your homework assignments in LaTeX, that is just as good as handwriting from my perspective.
 Regardless of the format you use, you must show all the key steps in your working in order to get full credit for a problem.

 Academic integrity (AI) is fundamental to learning and scholarship at the University of Toronto.
 Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that the U of T degree that you earn will be valued as a true indication of your individual academic achievement, and will continue to receive the respect and recognition it deserves.

 Students are expected to know what constitutes AI: Familiarize yourself with the University of Toronto's Code of Behaviour on Academic Matters.
 It is the rule book for academic behaviour at the U of T. Potential offences include, but are not limited to:

-To remind you of these expectations, and help you avoid accidental offences, I will ask you to include a signed Academic Integrity Checklist with every assignment.
+To remind you of these expectations, and help you avoid accidental offences, I will ask you to include a signed Academic Integrity Declaration with every assignment.
 If you do not include the statement, your work will not be graded.